 We’re committed to meeting or exceeding the requirements of our environmental permits at E.W.
 Brown Generating Station in order to ensure the water quality, aesthetics and recreational appeal of our beautiful Herrington Lake.
 Review the details of a recent lengthy and in-depth independent study.

-We are systematically closing out all of our remaining surface impoundments.
-Already, approximately one-half of these facilities are closed, and the other half are either under contract for closure or in the initial commercial phase of closure.
+We are systematically closing out all our remaining ash ponds and wet storage impoundments.
+Already, more than one-half of these facilities are closed, and the remaining facilities are either under contract for closure or in the initial commercial phase of closure.

 Impoundment Integrity Programs